yaoyao-liu/meta-transfer-learning/README.md

 ### Fewshot-CIFAR100

-We will release the code to generate this dataset soon.
-You may also generate it yourself with the splits provided by [TADAM](https://arxiv.org/pdf/1805.10123.pdf).
+Fewshot-CIFAR100 (FC100) is based on the popular object classification dataset CIFAR100.
+The splits were proposed by [TADAM](https://arxiv.org/pdf/1805.10123.pdf).
+It offers a more challenging scenario with lower image resolution and more challenging meta-training/test splits that are separated according to object super-classes.
+It contains 100 object classes and each class has 600 samples of 32 × 32 color images.
+The 100 classes belong to 20 super-classes.
+Meta-training data are from 60 classes belonging to 12 super-classes.
+Meta-validation and meta-test sets contain 20 classes belonging to 4 super-classes, respectively.

 ### *tiered*ImageNet

 The [*tiered*ImageNet](https://arxiv.org/pdf/1803.00676.pdf) dataset is a larger subset of ILSVRC-12 with 608 classes (779,165 images) grouped into 34 higher-level nodes in the ImageNet human-curated hierarchy.

-You may use this repo to generate the *tiered*ImageNet dataset: [*tiered*ImageNet Tools](https://github.com/y2l/tiered-imagenet-tools).
+To generate this dataset, you may use the repo *tiered*ImageNet dataset: [*tiered*ImageNet Tools](https://github.com/y2l/tiered-imagenet-tools).

 ### Download processed images
 We also provide the processed datasets (*mini*ImageNet and *tiered*ImageNet) on Google Drive and 百度网盘.
 To download the processed data, you need to agree to the term of ImageNet.
 See the terms and the sharing links here: